RiverArchitect/RA_wiki/wiki/Signposts.md

 The *Get Started*-tab buttons invite the user to create conditions from scratch, populate (new) conditions, and make spatial subsets.
 Every button opens up a new window with the following options:

 - Create New *Condition*: Create a new *Condition* from scratch
-- Populate *Condition*: Add Morphological Unit, Depth to Groundwater, and Detrended DEM Rasters to an existing (or newly created) *Condition*
+- Populate *Condition*: Add Morphological Unit, Depth to water table, and Detrended DEM Rasters to an existing (or newly created) *Condition*
 - Create a spatial subset of a *Condition*: Define a boundary Raster that delineates a spatial frame for creating a subset of an existing *Condition* (useful for comparing project alternatives at different sites).

 ## Create New Condition<a name="new-condition"></a>